Jesús Trindade

-Jesús Emiliano Trindade Flores (born 10 July 1993) is a Uruguayan professional footballer who plays as a midfielder for Coritiba, on loan from Pachuca.
+Jesús Emiliano Trindade Flores (born 10 July 1993) is a Uruguayan professional footballer who plays as a defensive midfielder or full-back for Ecuadorian club Barcelona SC.

 Career

 A youth academy graduate of Racing Club Montevideo, Trindade made his professional debut on 24 November 2012 in a 2–0 league defeat against Nacional.
 He joined Peñarol prior to the 2019 season.